ganltc/pages/content/nfs/nfspd.rst

 1. **SELinux**

-SELinux in some Linux distros prevents nfs-ganesha daemon (/usr/bin/ganesha.nfsd) to open /dev/ss0 which is required for exporting any GPFS file system exports.
-SELinux also prevents ganesha daemon reading its own configuration files.
-See ganesha log for exact failure case.
+SELinux in some Linux distros prevents NFS-Ganesha daemon (/usr/bin/ganesha.nfsd) to open /dev/ss0 which is required for exporting any GPFS file system exports.
+SELinux also prevents NFS-Ganesha daemon reading its own configuration files!
+See NFS-Ganesha log for exact failure case.

 You need to disable SELinux or teach SELinux to allow ganesha.nfsd